Application Form and Checklist

-To be exempted from the English language proficiency requirement, applicants need to request this in the relevant section of the online application form.
-Decisions regarding exemptions are at the discretion of the admissions committee for the given program and will be communicated to candidates after the first stage of the selection process via Embark (Track your Status).
+To request exemption from the English language proficiency requirement, applicants need to tick the relevant box in the Qualifications section of the online application form.
+Decisions regarding exemptions are at the discretion of the admissions committee for the given program and will be communicated to candidates after the first stage of the selection process.

 Candidates submitting a test score of one of the English language exams listed below should upload a scan of their score report to the relevant section of their online application.
-If the test score is not available by the February 4 deadline, they may email it to email@example.com by March 10, 2016 the latest.
 The score report can also be sent to CEU directly by the issuing institution (CEU institutional code with ETS: 0069).